-Group will be given a status report of any such consultations and their results to confirm such advice.

-- 6.4.4 The TSB and the appropriate ITU-T Study Group should ensure that consultation occurs without causing unnecessary delay in the application process.
-Where no technical or operational issues are identified, a reply from the appropriate ITU-T Study Group should normally be given to the TSB within one month of the consultation.
-Where technical or operational issues are identified, the ITU-T Study Group Chairman, or delegated representative(s), should advise the TSB to that effect as soon as possible and then consult to achieve issue resolution. - 6.4.5 Where issues are identified or a code application is rejected, the Director of the TSB should promptly advise the applicant.
+- 5.4.1 The code application process is initiated by a written request to the Director of the TSB.
+The application can be submitted by a single country or the appropriate entity representing multiple countries.
+The application should include the reason for the code request and may indicate a preferred specific code.
+The request should also include a projected code activation date and/or date of exhaustion of an existing country code so that the relative urgency of the request may be determined. - 5.4.2 It is the responsibility of the ITU-TSB to: - 5.4.2.1 communicate with the applicant when necessary; - 5.4.2.2 consult with the Chairman of the appropriate ITU-T Study Group to seek their advice on resolving any technical and operational issues associated with the code application process and reclamation. - 5.4.3 Applications for country codes for geographic areas do not normally require consultation among the TSB, the applicant, the Administration(s), and the appropriate ITU-T Study Group.
+However, when such consultation is appropriate, the Chairman of the appropriate ITU-T Study Group, or a delegated representative(s), may advise the TSB directly regarding such requests on any technical or operational requirements.
+The following meeting of the appropriate ITU-T Study Group will be given a status report of any such consultations and to confirm such advice. - 5.4.4 The TSB and the appropriate ITU-T Study Group should ensure that consultation occurs without causing unnecessary delay in the application process.
+Where no technical or operational issues are identified, advice from the appropriate ITU-T Study Group should normally be given to the TSB within one month of the consultation.
+Where technical or operational issues are identified, the ITU-T Study Group Chairman, or delegated representative(s), should advise the TSB to that effect as soon as possible and then consult to achieve issue resolution. - 5.4.5 Where issues are identified or a code application is rejected, the Director of the TSB should promptly advise the applicant.
 The Director of the TSB should consult with the appropriate ITU-T Study Group and the applicant to achieve issue resolution.
-When communicating with the applicant to resolve the issue, the TSB should propose a specific issue resolution. - 6.4.6 If no issues with the application are identified, the Director of the TSB will publish the new or amended code assignments to Administrations and ROAs, including the code activation date.
-When agreeing to the code activation date, the applicant, the TSB, and the appropriate ITU-T Study Group should consider the applicant's requirements as well as allowing sufficient time for the ROAs to effect the changes.
+When communicating with the applicant to resolve the issue, the TSB should propose a specific issue resolution. - 5.4.6 If no issues with the application are identified, the Director of the TSB will post the new or amended code assignments on the website where it will be available to any entity that needs to effect the changes.

-6.5 Procedures flow chart
+5.5 Procedures flow chart